What is the “Dark Web” ?

 The Dark Web can only be accessed through certain Web browsers designed specifically for surfing the Dark Web.
 Unlike normal Web browsers, browsers like TOR will randomize the information coming both to and from your device, which allows all participating parties on the Dark Web to remain anonymous.
 As a result, most illegal activity online is conducted on the Dark Web.

 You may be thinking: “If the Dark Web requires a special browser, why would anyone do it in the first place?”
 But, research shows that there are more people surfing the Dark Web than you may think.
-In fact, 20 percent of all global TOR browser users within the first two months of 2017 were from the United States.
+In fact, there are approximately 2 million people using the TOR browser at any given time.

 The Online Black Market